vedi/knowledge-base/src/documents/samples/giftgaming.html.md

 	}
 }

+void OnSoomlaInsightsRefreshFinished (){
+   if(SoomlaInsights.UserInsights.PayInsights.PayRankByGenre[Genre.Action] == 0) {
+       isPlayerNonSpender = true;
+   }
+}

-// giftCode is set from the giftgaming Dashboard
+// The giftCode is set from giftgaming Dashboard
-// and must correspond to your Soomla Store itemId public void giftClosed(string giftCode) {
+// Must correspond to your Soomla Store itemId public void giftClosed(string giftCode) {
 	int AMOUNT = 1; // Amount of thing you want to gift StoreInventory.GiveItem(giftCode, AMOUNT);

+	// If player is non-spender then set gift timing to be 5-30 seconds if(isPlayerNonSpender) {
+		giftgaming.overrideTimeBetweenGifts(5, 30);
+	}
 }
 ```
      </pre>